Ale142/vinted-bot/README.md

 # vinted-bot
-Vinted Bot used to increase visual
+Vinted bot to increase visual of products